clifff/clifff.com/_posts/2015-09-24-free-docker-cron-jobs.md

 clifff.com is a static site built on Jekyll and hosted on S3 ([source is here](https://github.com/clifff/clifff.com)), but I like to update the ["What I'm Reading" section](/reeder/) frequently to keep the content fresh.
-I've configured a Docker container in the repo for this site, so building and updating the source files on S3 it is as easy as `docker run`.
+I've configured a Docker container in the repo, so building and updating the source files on S3 is as easy as `docker run`.
 [I have a cron job that does this hourly now](https://github.com/clifff/ansible/blob/master/roles/cron/tasks/main.yml).

 I really like this setup - since the blog setup is containerized, all